helderpinto/AzureOptimizationEngine/README.md

 **IMPORTANT**:
 * The Hybrid Worker machine must have the required PowerShell modules installed.
 See [here](upgrade-manifest.json) the list of required modules.
 * Once you change the runbook execution context to Hybrid Worker, you will have to always use the `DoPartialUpgrade` flag whenever you upgrade AOE, or else you will lose the runbook schedule settings and revert to the default sandbox configuration.
-* The Managed Identity used to authenticate against Azure, Azure AD and Billing Account scopes is still the Azure Automation's one, even if the Hybrid Worker machine has a Managed Identity assigned ([see details](https://learn.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks?#runbook-auth-managed-identities)).
+* The Managed Identity used to authenticate against Azure, Microsoft Entra ID and Billing Account scopes is still the Azure Automation's one, even if the Hybrid Worker machine has a Managed Identity assigned ([see details](https://learn.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks?#runbook-auth-managed-identities)).
 User-assigned Managed Identities are not supported at this moment.

 ### Visualizing recommendations with Power BI